Community Housing (TCHC) is going beyond bricks and mortar to build clean, safe

 Toronto Community Housing is working with our development partners Context Developments Inc. and RioCan Living, together with Applegrove Community Complex to deliver the Don Summerville Scholarship Program.
 This program supports tenants to pursue post-secondary courses and recognizes the commitment of tenants to contributing to their community, bettering the world around them and cultivating change in their career field of interest.
 Scholarships are intended for full-time and part-time students with the goal of obtaining a degree or academic certificate.

 Information about this round of scholarships will be distributed to tenants in a mail out and on our Don Summerville social media platforms.

-The deadline for the 2021 round of scholarship applications is April 16, 2021, for a total value up to $20,000.
+**IMPORTANT ANNOUNCEMENT: Deadline for Don Summerville Scholarship Applications has been extended to June 4, 2021.** The scholarship is for a total value up to $20,000.
 Recipients will be chosen by a panel of evaluators.
 Click here for application package.
 Click here for a Questions and Answers document.

 Please note, the form is fillable online and can be saved as "[Your Name] DS_Scholarship Application" once it is completed and signed.
 You are able to add an electronic signature through this process.
 Your other attachments can be saved as "[Your Name] DS_Scholarship [Item]".
 Items include resume, references, transcripts, etc.

 Once you completed and collected all the items for your application, please email them to Frozan.Shaikhmiri@torontohousing.ca.

 Don Summerville Employment